Whipshout/node-native-addon/README.md

 - We can integrate **Rust with Node through native addons**, as we would with **C++**. <br>

-- To do this, we have to interact with **Javascript through C**.
+- To do this, we have to interact with **Typescript through C**.
 We compile a **Rust library using C interfaces and bindings**.
 The library is in different formats depending on the operating system.<br>

 - To do all the hard work, we use the **crate called NAPI**, which is responsible for making the interfaces and bindings with C and exporting the functions for use in Javascript.